lupyuen/visual-embedded-rust/README.md

 `handle_sensor_data` could be extended to handle multiple sensors, aggregating the sensor data before transmitting.
 Or it could check for certain conditions and decide whether it should transmit the data.
 This program structure gives us the most room to expand for the future.

-## OLD: Function 4: Send Sensor Data
+## OBSOLETE: Function 4: Send Sensor Data

 ![Send Sensor Data](images/visual-program4.png)